 How Do You Get a Custody Order from the Court?

-Parents must file a Petition for Custody with the Court in order to get child custody.
+To get a custody order from the court, either parent must file a Petition for Custody.
 Once the Petition has been filed, the court must decide whether or not it has authority, or “jurisdiction,” to determine custody of the child.
-A court typically has jurisdiction over a child that has resided in Oklahoma for the past six (6) months.
-When a child has lived outside of Oklahoma for at least six (6) months, Oklahoma courts might decide that another state is more appropriate to determine child custody.
-If your child has not lived in Oklahoma within the last six (6) months, it is important to speak with your attorney before you request a Petition for Custody from an Oklahoma court.
+A court typically has jurisdiction over a child that has resided in Oklahoma for the past 6 months.
+When a child has lived outside of Oklahoma for at least 6 months, Oklahoma courts might decide another state is more appropriate to determine custody.
+If your child has not lived in Oklahoma within the last 6 months, it is important to speak with your Child Custody Attorney before you request a Petition for Custody from an Oklahoma court.

-Child custody includes both physical and legal custody.
-Physical custody determines where and with whom each child will live.
-Legal custody, on the other hand, refers to a parent’s right to make long term decisions about raising the child.
+Child custody includes both physical custody and legal custody.
+Physical custody determines where and with whom each child will live after divorce.
+Legal custody, on the other hand, refers to a parent’s right to make long term decisions about raising the children.
 For example, a parent with legal custody makes decisions regarding a child’s education and medical care.
-A court can award Sole Custody or Joint Custody.
-Sole custody exists when only one parents has the right to make decisions regarding where a child will live (physical custody) and/ or decisions about raising a child (legal custody).
-Physical custody exists when the child lives with one parent and the other has visitation rights and both parents have a say on how to raise the child, i.e. decision making authority over the child’s mental, physical, and emotional well being.
+A court can award sole custody or joint custody.
+Sole custody exists when only one parents has the right to make decisions regarding where a child will live, physical custody, and/or decisions about raising the child, legal custody.
+Physical custody exists when the child lives with one parent and the other has visitation rights and both parents have a say on how to raise the child.

-Oklahoma courts determine custody of a child by asking what is in “the best interests of the physical, mental and moral welfare of the child.”
-In making this decision, an Oklahoma Family law judge will consider the following factors:
+Oklahoma courts and experienced Family Law and Child Custody Attorneys will tell you “the best interest of the child” determines child custody.
+The question examined by the Court is what is in “the best interests of the physical, mental and moral welfare of the child.”
+Court/Judges in Oklahoma consider the following factors in custody matters: